ceph/ceph/README.rst

 structured data format that is still human-readable and editable.

-For example, a full config for a test run that sets up a three-machine cluster, mounts Ceph via ``cfuse``, and leaves you at an interactive Python prompt for manual exploration (and enabling you to SSH in to the nodes & use the live cluster ad hoc), might look like this::
+For example, a full config for a test run that sets up a three-machine cluster, mounts Ceph via ``ceph-fuse``, and leaves you at an interactive Python prompt for manual exploration (and enabling you to SSH in to the nodes & use the live cluster ad hoc), might look like this::